ageron/tensorflow-safari-course/README.md

 Introduction to TensorFlow
 ==========================

-This project accompanies my **Introduction to TensorFlow** live online trainings ([April 27-28](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/), [June 21-22](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920073918/), [September 13-14](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079521) 2017).
-It contains the exercises and their solutions, in the form of a [Jupyter](http://jupyter.org/) notebook.
+This project accompanies my **Introduction to TensorFlow** live online trainings ([April 27-28](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/), [June 21-22](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920073918/), [September 13-14](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079521),  [December 13-14](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079583/) 2017).
+It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.

+During the course itself, a URL will be provided for running the notebooks.
+You can participate in the course without installing anything local.
+If you prefer to work on a local installation, please follow the installation instructions below.

 [![book](https://raw.githubusercontent.com/ageron/tensorflow-safari-course/master/images/intro_to_tf_course.png)](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/)

-If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit this other GitHub project: [handson-ml](https://github.com/ageron/handson-ml).
+If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit this GitHub project: [handson-ml](https://github.com/ageron/handson-ml).

 # Installation